 Clients are looking for knowledgeable and trusted partners to assist them in offering transversal solutions in a 360º service, updating old structures, and adapting to the new international reporting standards and the business needs.

 Amicorp’s global presence and its’ compliant robust products and services make us well placed to assist large global corporates.
 In our endeavor to keep our clients BEPS compliant, we support the multinational structures via migrating to a well-reputed country.
 We look at optimizations in organization and operations, with a simplified and robust structure adapted to the new BEPS/transparency with substance and good practices.

-BEPS refers to tax planning strategies that exploit gaps, mismatches and loopholes in tax rules and tax treaties in order to make profits “disappear” for tax purposes or to shift profits to locations where there is little or no real activity but where the taxes are low, resulting in little or no overall corporate tax being paid.
-To date, these tax planning strategies are legitimate and hard to combat by jurisdictions.
+BEPS refers to tax planning that exploit gaps, mismatches, and loopholes in tax rules and tax treaties, making profits “disappear” for tax purposes or to shift profits to location where there is little or no real activity but where the taxes are low, resulting in little or no overall corporate tax.
+In pre-BEPS era, these tax planning strategies were legitimate and hard to combat by jurisdictions.

 - Establishing coherence in international taxation;

 These principles are put in place to effectively prevent Double Non-Taxation, and cases of no or low taxation typically occur as a result of artificially segregating taxable income from the activities that generate it.
 In essence, the BEPS project attempts to align taxation with activity and added value, e.g., companies should be taxed in the country or countries in which the activities take place.BEPS recommendations to modify domestic law and tax treaties

 The BEPS project outcome is delivered in the form of BEPS recommendations for each of the 15 detailed Action Plans.
 In October 2015, the OECD released final reports on the 15 Action Plans which can be found on the OECD’s website: https://www.oecd.org/ctp/beps-2015-final-reports.htm.